 Start from the simplest projects that don’t require much funding.
 In spite of costing next to nothing, a yard clean-up offers a 100% ROI, as the resulting visual impact is enormous.
 Too many homeowners fail to realize that rubbish and clutter around their houses create an immediate negative impression.
 Family buyers need to see a yard where their kids can run about and play safely, and old cars, piles of building materials, and gardening implements stashed in the corner convey the very opposite.
-Rake up the leaves and vegetation debris, steam-hose the moss and grime off the pavement and make sure your patio furniture is clean.
+Rake up the leaves and vegetation debris, steam-hose the moss and grime off the pavement, and make sure your patio furniture is clean.

 Improve the landscaping

-Maintain your landscaping is another relatively affordable trick for increasing your home appraisal value.
-A beautifully-maintained yard with mowed lawns, weeded flower beds, mulched trees, and trimmed hedges and shrubs will present itself as an attractive option for families with young children, especially if the neighbourhood lacks community parks or playgrounds.
+Maintaining your landscaping is another relatively affordable trick for increasing your home appraisal value.
+A beautifully-maintained yard with mowed lawns, weeded flower beds, mulched trees, and trimmed hedges and shrubs will present itself as an attractive option for families with young children, especially if the neighborhood lacks community parks or playgrounds.
 On top of it, having a well-landscaped garden will certainly make a potential buyer feel more comfortable when visiting your property, and perhaps even willing to make a concession on their offer.

 Upgrade the gutters

 Although they aren’t as prominent as some other features, any home inspector will confirm that gutters are critical to the structural integrity of the roof.
-Gutters that are cracked, worn out, or hanging are a red flag to experienced buyers, as apart from being an eyesore, they don’t do their function in channelling stormwater safely to the drain, instead of allowing it to damage the building structure.
-In addition to upgrading the look of your home, going with stainless steel or copper gutters will improve their functionality.
+Gutters that are cracked, worn out, or hanging are a red flag to experienced buyers, as apart from being an eyesore, they don’t do their function in channeling stormwater safely to the drain, instead of allowing it to damage the building structure.
+In addition to upgrading the look of your home, going with stainless steel or black gutters will improve their functionality.

 Repair the roof

 Homeowners are reluctant to make expensive repairs, and re-roofing a house is not an afternoon’s work.
 But why replace it when you can restore it?
 Restoration systems are used as a sustainable alternative to conventional roofing.
 Guys at A-1 All American Roofing, for instance, offer highly durable, water-based waterproofing compounds that are installed directly over existing roofing membranes, resulting in a seamless roofing system that is tough, flexible, and resistant to extreme weather.
-These systems also reduce the amount of waste that would result in a traditional roof tear down.
+These systems also reduce the amount of waste that would result in a traditional roof teardown.